h397wang/Arduino-RC-Car/README.md

 Each button on the remote controller corresponds to some basic function for the car: accelerate, deaccelerate, stop etc.

 #Results
-Unidentical wheels have different frictions and torque causing a constant veer.
-This can be nullified by biasing the analog signals to the dc motors Got the joystick controller working with it as well The encoded info from the position of the joy stick is used as input to flicker the IR LED to control the velocity of the car
+Unidentical wheels have different frictions and torque causing a constant veer This can be nullified by biasing the analog signals to the dc motors Got the joystick controller working with it as well The encoded info from the position of the joy stick is used as input to flicker the IR LED to control the velocity of the car